-According to Baker Hughes Inc. the US active on-shore rig count peaked in November 2014 at 1,876 rigs and from this peak, declined in tandem with a drop in oil prices.
+According to Baker Hughes, a GE Company, the US active on-shore rig count peaked in November 2014 at 1,876 rigs and from this peak, declined in tandem with a drop in oil prices.
 This drop in oil prices was a result of world supply outpacing demand and OPEC's decision in November 2014 to hold production levels steady in order to defend its global market share.
 On-shore drilling activity in the US declined steadily through 2015 and reached a trough in May 2016 when the average active rig count bottomed at 380 rigs.
-The US active rig count improved steadily from June to December 2016, and at the end of 2016 the active rig count stood at 635 rigs, with over half of the incremental US active rigs being reactivated in the Permian Basin.
+Throughout 2017, the US active rig count improved steadily and by the end of 2017 the active rig count stood at 911 rigs.

-Drilling activity trends in the WCSB have been consistent with what occurred in the US.
-As Canada experienced a peak of 411 rigs in October 2014 (according to the Canadian Association of Oilwell Drilling Contractors), a bottoming of rig count at 34 rigs in May 2016, and then a steady increase to 231 rigs by December 2016.
-Activity in 2015 and the first half of 2016 became concentrated into a smaller number of Operators as many smaller and midsized Canadian Operators significantly curtailed or eliminated their drilling budgets in this period in an effort to preserve capital.
+Drilling activity trends in the WCSB have been largely consistent with what occurred in the US.
+As Canada experienced a peak of 411 rigs in October 2014 (according to the Canadian Association of Oilwell Drilling Contractors), a bottoming of rig count at 35 rigs in May 2016, and then a steady increase to 212 rigs by December

+2017 (taking into account seasonal variations typical to the WCSB).
+Activity in 2015 and the first half of 2016 became concentrated into a smaller number of Operators as many smaller and mid-sized Canadian Operators significantly curtailed or eliminated their drilling budgets in this period in an effort to preserve capital.

-As a result of the agreement between both OPEC and certain non-OPEC member states in late November 2016 to cut oil production in an attempt to balance the global crude market, benchmark oil prices have risen from a low in February 2016 to current levels in the low US\$50 per barrel.
-This increase in crude oil pricing, combined with lower oilfield service costs present in the current market, has resulted in a continued increase in US and Canadian active rig count in the first two months of 2017.
-In 2016, due to the low commodity prices and limited access to capital markets, Canadian Operators were very selective on where to direct their reduced capital budgets for drilling and completions activity.
+As a result of the agreement between both OPEC and certain non-OPEC member states in late November 2016 to cut oil production in an attempt to balance the global crude market, benchmark oil prices have risen from a low in February 2016 to current levels in the low US\$60 per barrel.
+This increase in crude oil pricing, combined with lower oilfield service costs present in the current market, has resulted in a continued increase in US and Canadian active rig count throughout 2017.
+Due to the low commodity prices and limited access to capital markets, Canadian Operators were very selective on where to direct their reduced capital budgets for drilling and completions activity.
 In the US, Management expects the majority of the incremental US active on-shore rigs to be reactivated in the Permian Basin as it has enormous resource potential, the strongest well economics and significant capital has recently been raised by Operators for the development of the Permian Basin.